 - Disability Access Fund - available for 3- and 4- year olds who receive Disability Living Allowance (DLA) and free universal or extended early education

-- Early Years Inclusion Fund - available for 3- and 4- year olds with a low level or emerging SEN who access free universal or extended early education.
+- Enhanced SEN Inclusion Fund (SENIF) - available for 3- and 4- year olds with a low level or emerging SEN who access free universal or extended early education OR 2-year olds who have signficant delays.

 Regulation of early years providers